leodevbro/road-crossing-math-problem/README.md

   alt="math formula"
 /></p>

-<p>In order to find an extremum of a function, we must equalize its derivative to zero:</p>
+<p>In order to find the extremum of a function, we must equalize its derivative to zero:</p>

 <p align="center"><img
   src="https://raw.githubusercontent.com/leodevbro/road-crossing-math-problem/main/image/sn-07.png"